 The San Gonzalo Mine, currently on care and maintenance, is located approximately 2 km North East from the original Avino mine and beneath the shallow workings of an old mine from the colonial period.
 It constitutes a strongly developed vein system over 25 m across, trending 300 to 325 degrees, dip 80 NE to 77 SW.
 The original underground workings extend over an area approximately 150 m along strike and 136 m in depth.

-The San Gonzalo Mine is an underground operation that uses both shrinkage stoping and cut and fill mining methods to extract mineralized material.
-Once mineralized material has been broken from the stopes, it is transported to the surface and trucked 2 km to the mill where it waits to be processed.
+The San Gonzalo Mine was an underground operation that used both shrinkage stoping and cut and fill mining methods to extract mineralized material.
+Once mineralized material was broken from the stopes, it was transported to the surface and trucked 2 km to the mill where it was processed.

-A 250 tonne per day bulk flotation circuit (Mill Circuit 1) at the processing plant is then used to produce a bulk concentrate that contains silver, gold, lead and zinc.
-The concentrate is then transported to Manzanillo, Mexico on a monthly basis where it is shipped and sold.
+A 250 tonne per day bulk flotation circuit (Mill Circuit 1) at the processing plant was then used to produce a bulk concentrate that contained silver, gold, lead and zinc.
+The concentrate was then transported to Manzanillo, Mexico on a monthly basis where it is shipped and sold.